What Is Demand Planning?

 - Coordinated Strategy

 Without an organised approach to demand planning, it can be challenging to implement the desired changes to your supply chain.
 Ideally, the process should be overseen by someone with prior demand planning experience who can interpret the data and relay the necessary information to your manufacturers and order fulfilment team.
+Combining technical skills with business knowledge, including sales, marketing, finance, and operations, enables demand planners to create more effective and aligned demand plans.
 With an expert, changes can be implemented smoothly and simultaneously.

 - Choosing the Right Software

-The data analysis for forecasting is conducted using specialist demand planning software, known as enterprise resource planning (ERP) systems.
+Data analysis for forecasting is conducted using specialist demand-planning software, known as enterprise resource planning (ERP) systems.
 Choosing the right ERP system is crucial to ensure it accurately captures the nuances of your sales data and provides reliable, transparent reports from which demand plans can be formulated.

 What Is the Future of Demand Planning?